flutter/website/src/release/breaking-changes/material-3-migration.md

 ---
-title: Migrating to Material 3
+title: Migrate to Material 3
 description: >-
-  Migration guide for updating your UI from Material 2 to Material 3.
+  Learn how to migrate your Flutter app's UI from Material 2 to Material 3.
 ---

 ## Summary